dmbarbour/wikilon/docs/AwelonLang.md

 ### Symbolic Scope

-We can leverage labeled data to resist accidental use of data in the wrong context, e.g. `[%binaryRef :jpeg]` or `[.jpeg %binaryRef case]` might indicate JPEG formatted image data.
-This covers a lot of use cases.
-But it also has some runtime overhead, and it doesn't guard against unwise intentional access.
-In general, we might want [abstract data types (ADTs)](https://en.wikipedia.org/wiki/Abstract_data_type) to control coupling and simplify maintenance issues within a large codebase.
-For ADTs, we'll need specialized annotations.
+[Abstract data types (ADTs)](https://en.wikipedia.org/wiki/Abstract_data_type) are convenient to control coupling and simplify maintenance issues within a large codebase.
+To express ADTs in Awelon, we need specialized annotations.
 Consider pairs of annotations that cancel when adjacent:

         (seal_foo)(open_foo) ==
         (seal_bar)(open_bar) ==
         ...

-Taken alone, this isn't much more useful than labeled data.
-A sealed value could have form `[[value](seal_foo)]` and an accessor might use `i(open_foo)`.
-One minor benefit is we can erase annotations for a release-build.
-But if we add one small constraint, this becomes a lot more useful: `(seal_foo)` and `(open_foo)` may only be directly used in definitions of words that start with `foo_`.
-This property can be validated by a linter, and would essentially allow us to treat prefixes like `foo_` as module namespaces with private implementation types.
-Developers may thus "scope" their errors and reasoning symbolically, based on word prefixes.
-This doesn't seem too different from conventional ADTs, where a module or library hides implementation of some data types.
+A sealed value could be expressed as `[[value](seal_foo)]`.
+An accessor could then use `i(open_foo)`.
+These annotations would do a lot to resist accidental access to data, and we could simply search a codebase for the annotations to determine which functions access certain data structures.
+Further, a linter could raise an error when `(seal_foo)` or `(unseal_foo)` appears in source code outside of words with prefix `foo_`.
+This would allow us to treat `foo_` or any `prefix_` as an implicit module or package that can hide some implementation details from other parts of the codebase.

 ### Substructural Scope